Structural asymmetry as a fraud signature: detecting collusion with Heron's Information Coefficient: Conclusion

 \section{Conclusion}

-This work introduces Heron’s Information Coefficient as a practical measure to assess structural imbalances in dynamic networks.
-By applying it to Brazilian health procurement data spanning the COVID-19 pandemic, we detected patterns that are consistent with collusive behavior and market concentration.
-The results also show that the method remains useful across synthetic graphs with varying levels of corruption and different configurations.
+This work introduces Heron’s Information Coefficient as a robust measure to quantify structural imbalances in dynamic networks.
+Applied to Brazilian health procurement data spanning the COVID-19 pandemic, HIC successfully isolated topological anomalies consistent with collusive behavior and market concentration - findings further corroborated by stress-testing on synthetic graphs with varying corruption densities and an aggregate procurement dataset.

 While promising, this approach should be treated as complementary to existing detection frameworks and not as a stand-alone diagnostic.
 The method's geometric intuition helps interpret deviations that conventional measures might smooth over, but it does not capture all institutional or legal nuances.
-As many studies of covert criminal networks, our work also faces limited access to reliable real-world data for broader validation.
+As in many studies of covert criminal networks, our work also faces limited access to reliable real-world data for broader validation.
+We emphasize that our method functions best as a complementary diagnostic rather than a standalone proof of illicit activity, particularly given the inherent scarcity of ground-truth criminal data and the ever-evolving dynamics of criminal activity.

-Future studies should compare the Heron coefficient systematically with other dissimilarity or entropy-based metrics and explore its use in near real-time monitoring.
-We believe this measure can add value to research on procurement integrity, fraud prevention, the resilience of complex systems, as well as, more broadly, community detection.
+Future studies should systematically compare the Heron coefficient with other dissimilarity or entropy-based metrics and explore its use in other anomaly detection scenarios.
+We believe that this measure can add value to research on procurement integrity, fraud prevention, the resilience of complex systems, as well as, more broadly, community detection.

 {S\arabic{section}} {s\arabic{page}} {S\arabic{table}} {S\arabic{figure}}

 \makeatletter {S\arabic{equation}} {S\arabic{figure}} [1]{[S#1]} \resetTitleCounters

 \makeatletter \@title\@empty \makeatother